 In order to facilitate needed change for specific transportation issues, all concerned special education teachers should maintain a daily log of delivery and pick-up times for a minimum of two weeks.
-Your tallies need to be returned to you coordinator in Special Services.
+Your tallies need to be sent to Angie Estell, Assistant Director of Special Education in Special Services.